CMU-313/CMU-313.github.io/docs/projects/P1/index.md

 If all of the actions have passed, you will see a green checkmark next to your pull request.
 This signals that you have completed the implementation aspect of this assignment! ✅

 ### Written Assignment (40 pts)
-After you have completed all of the above tasks, we will ask you to reflect on your onboarding process.
+After you have completed all of the above tasks, we will ask you some questions relevant to the NodeBB project and the class [syllabus](/docs/syllabus).
 Fill out and submit the HW1 Written Assignment available on Gradescope.

 ## Grading
 To receive full credit for this project, we expect: